 - your child is generally unwell, has a fever or is vomiting

-- your child keeps getting otitis externa.
+- your child keeps getting external ear infections

-For more severe cases of otitis externa, your doctor might insert a small length of gauze, called a wick, into your child’s ear.
+For more severe external ear infections, your doctor might insert a small length of gauze, called a wick, into your child’s ear.
 The wick is soaked in a solution of antibiotics and steroids.

-If your child keeps getting otitis externa, it might be helpful to put drops in his ear after swimming and bathing.
+If your child keeps getting external ear infections, it might help to put drops in his ear after swimming and bathing.
 Wearing good-quality earplugs can also help prevent this condition.

 Your doctor will be able to give you more information about prevention.